hiroki-norota/karte-management/README.md

 - belongs_to :user
 - has_many :medicalrecords
 - has_one :firstvisit
-- belongs_to :insured, optional: true
+- has_one :insured, optional: true

 ## insuredテーブル